 7.)
 Take a Walk.

 I know, the last thing you want to do when you’re feeling down and depressed is to get up and exercise.
 But exercise is a great self-care activity that takes little effort.

-But exercise is the best way to stabilize your hormones.
+Plus, exercise is the best way to stabilize your hormones.
 Exercise releases endorphins, which are the body’s feel-good chemicals.
 I’m not telling you to go run a marathon or spend 2 hours at the gym.
 Just 20 minutes of walking is enough to get your blood moving and increase your mood!
 How cool is that?!

 8.)
 Say Hello to Strangers to Increase Self Confidence